Prostitution in the United States: John schools

 John schools are programs whose mission is the rehabilitation of purchasers of prostitution.
-A mandated program that is used as treatment for men who have been detained for soliciting sex from prostitutes. this program consists of several therapy sessions and informational meeting regarding legal actions, the dangers, and lasting outcomes that may take place as a result of soliciting sex from a prostitute.
+A mandated program that is used as treatment for men who have been detained for soliciting sex from prostitutes.
+This program consists of several therapy sessions and informational meeting regarding legal actions, the dangers, and lasting outcomes that may take place as a result of soliciting sex from a prostitute.
 In the first 12 years of the ongoing program, now denominated the "First Offender Prostitution Program", the recidivism rate of offenders was reduced from 8% to less than 5%.
 Since 1995, similar programs have been implemented in more than 40 communities in the US, including Washington, D.C.; West Palm Beach, Florida; Buffalo and Brooklyn, New York; and Los Angeles, California.
 An audit in 2009 of the first john school in San Francisco, California by the budget analysts of the City faulted the program with poorly defined objectives and absence of a method to determine its efficacy.
 Despite being touted as a national model for which taxpayers pay nothing, the audit stated that the program did not fully cover its expenses in each of the preceding 5 years, which resulted in a deficit of $270,000.

 Sex trafficking

-Sex trafficking includes the transportation of persons by means of coercion, deception and/or force into exploitative and slavery-like conditions, and is commonly associated with organized crime.
+Sex trafficking includes the transportation of persons by means of coercion, deception, or force into exploitative and slavery-like conditions, and is commonly associated with organized crime.

 It has been estimated that two-thirds of trafficking victims in the United States are US citizens.
-Most victims who are foreign-born come into the US legally, on various visas.
-State Department estimated that between 15,000 and 50,000 women and girls are trafficked each year into the United States.
+Most victims who are foreign-born entered the US legally, on various visas.
+The State Department has estimated that between 15,000 and 50,000 women and girls are trafficked into the United States each year.

-The measures against trafficking of women focus on harsher criminal legislation and punishments, and improving international police cooperation.
-There are vast media campaigns which are designed to be informative to the public, as well as policy makers and potential victims.
+Measures against trafficking of women focus on harsher criminal legislation and punishments and improving international police cooperation.
+Extensive press campaigns are designed to reach the public as well as to policy makers and potential victims.